fascinating science of DNA continues to advance apace, and is allowing

 own genetic results have coalesced into a more specific whole over time,

 and errant trace results eliminated.
-My updated DNA results now indicate
+My updated DNA results, as of 2020, now indicate

 that my genetic make-up is as follows: